mNemlaghi/cloud-embeddings/deploy/README.md

 ## The big picture

 We are going to create 3 stacks:
-1. A stack with a model endpoint that directly populates
+1. `PretrainedHFEmbeddingEndpointeStack`: a stack with a serverless model endpoint that directly populates the model within a new S3 bucket.
-2. A stack with a linked Api Gateway
+2. `PretrainedEmbeddingApiGwStack`:  stack with a linked Api Gateway.
-3. A stack with an RDS Instance, backed by PGVECTOR extension.
+3. `EmbeddingStorage`: stack with an RDS Instance on PostgreSQL, backed by PGVECTOR extension.

+## Inputs

+1. `uploadBucketName`: Bucket used for hosting model parameters.
+Default: "cfn-pretrained-embedding";
+2. `hfModel`.
+The Embedding model from HuggingFace Hub.
+Default: "sentence-transformers/all-mpnet-base-v2", e.g. the very handy [MPNET](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) ;
+3. Your model name.
+Default: Default: "cfn-pretrained-embedding".

 ![globalStackEmbeddings](https://github.com/mNemlaghi/cloud-embeddings/assets/12110853/dbc1689a-f050-4925-a334-cee70e04eb36)

-## CDK Aspects
+## Using CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.